 Qualitative Analysis Guidance was published on EPA web site 3/29/2006.
-Quantitative analysis guidance was published in the Federal Register on 12/20/2010, replacing the qualitative (emission analysis) procedures for projects of concern.
-Project-level conformity resources can be found at EPA's project-level analysis page (http://www.epa.gov/otaq/stateresources/transconf/projectlevel-hotspot.htm).
+Quantitative analysis guidance was published in the Federal Register in December /2010 and updated in November 2013, replacing the qualitative (emission analysis) procedures for projects of concern.
+Project-level conformity resources can be found at EPA's project-level analysis page: http://www.epa.gov/otaq/stateresources/transconf/projectlevel-hotspot.htm

 - CE Conformity Checklist (MS Word) at Caltrans Standard Environmental Reference (SER) Forms & Templates web site includes basic findings regarding PM hot spot analysis.
 For non-CE projects in areas subject to conformity requirements use the Air Quality Conformity Analysis Annotated Outline (MS Word) from the SER web site.

 - SCAG Transportation Conformity Working Group web site